naiborhujosua/naiborhujosua.github.io/aboutme.md

 ---

-Hello, and welcome to one of my homes on the web👋!
+Hello👋, and welcome to one of my homes on the web!
 I’m Josua Naiborhu, a consultant, blogger, machine learning engineer, and a big fan of [ Guido van Rossum](https://gvanrossum.github.io/).
 I hold a Bachelor of Computer Engineering from [Universitas Indonesia](https://www.ui.ac.id/).

 With over four years of experience in various industries, I have utilized AI capabilities to solve business problems in insurance, transportation, and education.
 My areas of expertise include statistical learning, predictive modeling, Large Language Models, and interpretable machine learning.
 I share content about designing machine learning and deep learning systems from a software engineering perspective.

 On top of that, I enjoy spending my leisure time reading books and running.
-I have taken part in Jakarta Marathon 2015 and Osaka Marathon 2020.
+I have taken part in Jakarta Marathon 2015 and Osaka Marathon 2019.
 I am participating in the 2024 Challenges to read [over 50 books](https://www.goodreads.com/naiborhujosua) on topics such as machine learning, deep learning, content creation, writing, and solopreneurship.

 Note: I am not seeking employment opportunities.
 Any organization or company that would like to consult or discuss machine learning-based solutions that further streamline business processes and workflows can  [schedule my time](https://calendly.com/naiborhujosua/60min).